 Watching all this wilderness from the boat, I wonder if Nelson Mandela could’ve added some more achievements to iSimangliso’s track record.
 Not only is this magical place home to the world’s oldest land mammal, biggest terrestrial mammal, oldest fish and biggest marine mammal.
 It’s also the domain of the one of the oldest predators on earth (the crocodile), a sanctuary for one of the most persecuted large cats in the world (the leopard) and a testament to the fact that humans and hippos can (and should) live together.

-Where to stay in iSimangaliso Wetland Park
+Where to stay in iSimangaliso Wetland Park and St Lucia

 Makakatana Bay Lodge is a luxury four-star, all-inclusive lodge situated inside the iSimangaliso Wetland Park in the Western Shores section.
 It’s a real spoil.